jyrkioraskari/mvdXMLChecker/README.md

 # mvdXML Checker
-v1.8
+v1.9

-The mvdXML Checker is a tool for verifying IFC models.
-The validation rules are defined in the mvdXML schema (1).
-The software produces a BCF report and a list of the found issues.
-These BCFfiles can be opened with Solibri to review the viewpoints, and the comment of the validation issues found.
+The mvdXMLChecker is a generic tool for verifying IFC models.
+I The validation rules are defined in the mvdXML schema.
+The software produces a BIM Collabolarion Format (BCF) report that can be used in BIM tools like Solibri to review the viewpoints, and the comment of the validation issues found.

 References:
 1. Model Support Group (MSG) of buildingSMART International Ltd.